 Tuesday, August 12, 2008

 In college I supported myself by working at a now-closed Utah restaurant named Le Parisien.
 It was a fun place to work, and the tips were so good that I kept waiting on tables there long after I graduated and became a teacher.
 At Le Parisien I had memories of serving people like Robert Redford, Vincent Price, and Billy Joel, and "the restaurant" as we called it, was where I learned to eat things like escargot, Bernaise sauce, and hearts of palm.
-Besides the famous Le Parisien garlic bread, one thing that made this place a favorite with locals was the wonderful Vinaigrette dressing.
+Besides the famous Le Parisien garlic bread, one thing that made this place a favorite with locals was this wonderful Le Parisien Vinaigrette Dressing.
 I ate a salad with that dressing nearly every shift I worked there, so you can imagine how excited I was when stores in Utah started carrying it about fifteen years ago.

 Posted by Kalyn Denny at 9:48 PM